Painting your doors? You have to pick a paint color – and a paint finish! Let’s talk about the best paint finish for doors!

 I remember my first time buying paint, when the Lowe’s paint desk asked me what sheen I wanted I stared at them slack jawed.
 I truly had no clue.

 I’ve learned a LOT since then about paint colors AND sheens.
+Check out this tutorial on how to paint doors!

 Today I want to talk about door paint sheens.
 Doors have to be repainted sometimes, often when you paint the room, and the sheen is just as important as the color.